-- 12.4 The entry fee per car per Event will be set by SCCA Pro Racing as defined in Appendix 2.
+- a) Confirmation that the applicant has read and understood the Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Championship, to observe them. - b) The name of the team. - c) The physical address of the Competitor corresponding to his license. - d) Copies of the licenses for both driver and Competitor as well as copies of the related documents according to Article 4 1 - e) The names of the drivers.
+A driver may be nominated subsequent to the applications upon payment of a fee fixed by SCCA Pro Racing. - f) Confirmation from the applicant that both he and his intended drivers have complied with the requirements of Article 21 of these Sporting Regulations. - 12.3 There is no limit to the number of cars a team may enter for the Championship. - 12.4 The entry fee per car per Event will be set by SCCA Pro Racing as defined in Appendix 2.
 An Application shall not be considered without the payment of the corresponding fees.
-The fees paid by unsuccessful applicants will be returned. - 12.5 All applications will be reviewed by SCCA Pro Racing and accepted or rejected at its absolute discretion.
-SCCA Pro Racing will publish the list of cars and drivers accepted together with their race numbers prior to each Event. - 12.6 At its absolute discretion SCCA Pro Racing may accept an additional entry from a team for a single Event, under such circumstances the entry fee will be set by SCCA Pro Racing. - 12.7 SCCA Pro Racing may cancel the Championship if less than twelve cars are entered for it by the closing date for entries. - 12.8 Any driver entered in the Championship and who is unable to take part in an Event must inform SCCA Pro Racing in writing before the end of initial scrutineering of the Event in question.
+The fees paid by unsuccessful applicants will be returned. - All applications will be reviewed by SCCA Pro Racing and accepted or rejected at its absolute discretion.
+SCCA Pro Racing will publish the list of cars and drivers accepted together with their race numbers prior to each Event. - 12.6 At its absolute discretion SCCA Pro Racing may accept an additional entry from a team for a single Event, under such circumstances the entry fee will be set by SCCA Pro Racing. - 12.7 SCCA Pro Racing may cancel the Championship if less than twelve cars are entered for it by the closing date for entries. - Any driver entered in the Championship and who is unable to take part in an Event must inform SCCA Pro Racing in writing before the end of initial scrutineering of the Event in question.